Sayansree/Serial-linux/README.md

 # Serial-linux
-A C++ Serial communication library that make easier to access Serial ports on linux device Functions available
+A C++ Serial communication library that make easier to access Serial ports on linux device. to use this library `Serial.h` and `Serial.cpp` from `lib` folder

+Functions available
 <table>
   <tr>